 Family Therapy

-Family Therapy is an evidence-based model which addresses issues that arise in relationships.
-When an issue is addressed within the same context that it is experienced, there is a greater chance that the issue can be better understood and managed and that any change addressed in this way can be better maintained.
+Family Therapy is an evidence-based model which addresses issues that arise in the family.
+When an issue is addressed within the same context that it is experienced, there is a greater chance that the issue can be better understood, managed and change be maintained.

-Systemic Family Therapy has a strong evidence base for being helpful for individuals, couples, families and groups of people as an intervention for a multitude of issues.
+Systemic Family Therapy has a strong evidence base for being helpful for individuals, couples and families as an intervention for a multitude of issues.
 These might range from families living with long term health conditions, behavioural challenges, loss and separation or relationship breakdown.
-It is helpful for issues in adult families, blended families, sibling relationships, foster carers and adopted families.
+It is helpful for issues in adult families, blended families, sibling relationships, fostering and adopted families.

-Family Therapy is effective where there is conflict, tension or unhappiness within a family.
-Sessions also help families remember what their strengths and resources are and re-connect to how these qualities can be utilised towards creating change.
+Family Therapy is effective where there is conflict, tension or unresolved issues within a family.
+Sessions help families remember what their strengths and resources are and re-connect to how these qualities can be utilised towards creating change.
 It is a collaborative approach and offers a number of models, including coaching, creative interventions and psycho-educational input.

 Who needs to come?

 This will vary depending on the age of children, family situation, and the presenting issues.
-Generally if a young person is involved I will discuss their involvement with the parent(s) or caregivers prior to coming, and we may have one or two parent-only sessions to begin with.
-Decisions about who comes are made together.
+Generally if a young person is involved I will discuss their involvement with the parent(s) or caregivers prior to coming, or directly with the young person.

-The problem is my son/daughter, why do we all need to come?
+The problem is my child, why do we all need to come?

 Family Therapy looks at the patterns and dynamics that exist within relationships in a family rather than in one individual family member.
-It may be experienced that one person is identified as the problem, but as systems are co-constructed, issues of cause and effect are closely interwoven.
+The family might experience that one person is identified as the problem, but issues of cause and effect are closely interwoven.
 Engaging in family therapy offers a way to positively influence change in relationship patterns.

-I am also a qualified practitioner in NVR (Non-Violent Resistance) which offers strategies and support for parents.
-This helps parent’s deal with unwanted behaviours that are impacting on them as a family.
+As a qualified practitioner in NVR (Non-Violent Resistance) I am also able to offer strategies and support for parents to manage challenging behaviour in the family.
 See here for more information.

 Can one of us come on our own?